AaronBertrand/ParamParser/README.md

 Basically, more sources, more targets, more options.

-- need to make it so it takes a source as an argument
-  - source can be a .sql file, array of files, folder, array of folders, or a database, array of databases, all user databases
+- need to make it so it takes a database, array of databases, all user databases
-    - for one or more folders, concat all the files with GO between each
-    - (maybe limit it to specific file types so we're not concatenting cat pictures)
+  - needs to accept credentials
-    - for a database, same, concat all definitions together with GO between each
+  - concat all definitions together with GO between each
-    - but inject metadata so output can reflect source
+- inject metadata so output can reflect source
   - (say if two different files (or even different batches in the same file) contain procedures with same name but different interface)
 - fix `ParamId` to be 1-based
-- should also accept path to ScriptDom.dll as an optional argument
-- for now, just:
-  - takes a raw script pasted in (call at the end with lots of examples)
-  - and outputs a PSCustom object to the console usng Write-Output.
-- need to also take an argument to define output target
+- need to define output target
   - output to console
   - out-csv, out-xml, out-json, to pipeline, or to a file
   - pass credentials to save the DataTable to a database
     - would need database, procedure, parameter name or database, TVP type name (give a definition for this), table name
-- this now handles multiple batches, so sp_whoisactive, no problem
-  - but it won't parse CREATE PROCEDURE from inside dynamic SQL
 - Maybe it could be an ADS extension, too (see [this post](https://cloudblogs.microsoft.com/sqlserver/2020/09/02/the-release-of-the-azure-data-studio-extension-generator-is-now-available/?_lrsc=85b3aad6-1627-46a6-bf7c-b7e16efb7e6a)) and/or a web-based offering (Azure function)